wbox/release-test/README.md

 ## Branches

-You can think of a Git branch as a copy of the project at a specific point in time that can be changed independently of other branches. [^1]
+You can think of a Git branch as a copy of the project at a specific point in time that can be changed independently of other branches ([source](https://www.freecodecamp.org/news/practical-git-and-git-workflows/#git-branches)).

 - main/master
 - production